 - F. Determination of Affected Person and a Party's Right to participate in a Hearing to be made by the Presiding Officer.
 At a preliminary hearing conducted by the District before the commencement of an evidentiary hearing, the Presiding Officer shall determine whether to grant a contested hearing and, if a contested case is granted, a party's right to participate in a hearing.
 The Presiding Officer may refer to the State Office of Administrative Hearings the determination of a party's right to participate in a hearing.
-Any "affected person", as determined under this section, may participate in a hearing. - 1.
-For any application, an affected person is one who has a personal justiciable interest related to a legal right, duty, privilege, power, or economic interest affected by the application.
-An interest common to members of the general public does not qualify as a personal justiciable interest. - 2.
-Governmental entities, including local governments and public agencies, with authority under state law over issues contemplated by the application may be considered affected persons. - 3.
+Any "affected person", as determined under this section, may participate in a hearing. - For any application, an affected person is one who has a personal justiciable interest related to a legal right, duty, privilege, power, or economic interest affected by the application.
+An interest common to members of the general public does not qualify as a personal justiciable interest.

+- 2. Governmental entities, including local governments and public agencies, with authority under state law over issues contemplated by the application may be considered affected persons. - 3.
 Relevant factors shall be considered, including, but not limited to, the following: - (a) whether the interest claimed is one protected by the Act or Texas Water Code Chapter 36; - (b) distance between the regulated activity and the affected interest; - (c) whether a reasonable relationship exists between the interest claimed and the activity regulated; - (d) likely impact of the regulated activity on the use of groundwater interests of the person; and - (e) for governmental entities, their statutory authority over or interest in the issues relevant to the application. - 4.
 An applicant is an affected person.

-RULE 14.15 HEARINGS CONDUCTED BY STATE OFFICE OF ADMINISTRATIVE HEARINGS an application who requests a hearing under Rule 14.14C must include in a timely hearing request the statement "I/we request that the State Office of Administrative Hearings conduct the hearing" in order for the hearing to be referred to and conducted by the State Office of Administrative Hearings.
+RULE 14.15 HEARINGS CONDUCTED BY STATE OFFICE OF ADMINISTRATIVE HEARINGS

+If requested by an applicant or other party to a contested case, the District shall contract with the State Office of Administrative Hearings to conduct a hearing.
+A person opposing an application who requests a hearing under Rule 14.14C must include in a timely hearing request the statement "I/we request that the State Office of Administrative Hearings conduct the hearing" in order for the hearing to be referred to and conducted by the State Office of Administrative Hearings.